 A decision about preparation for Confirmation for the 2021-22 season will be taken later in the year.

-Fr Alistair will meet with people by appointment for the Sacrament of Reconciliation.
+Fr Tony will meet with people by appointment for the Sacrament of Reconciliation.

 Please contact the Parish Office to request an appointment.